 Coffee Industry Consumption and Statistics

 The coffee industry is an $30-32 billion dollar a year industry.
 Increasing at an average rate of 20% per year, specialty coffee along makes up almost 10% of the market.
+Coffee statistics show that among coffee drinkers the average consumption in the United States is 3.1 cups of coffee per day.
 The following statistics about consumption and market share are outlined below.